Marlins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Sandy Alcantara and the Miami Marlins will take the field against the Colorado Rockies and projected starter Karl Kauffmann on Wednesday at Coors Field.
+Jorge Soler and the Miami Marlins will try to defeat Elias Diaz and the Colorado Rockies at Coors Field on Thursday at 3:10 PM ET.

-The Rockies have been listed as +135 moneyline underdogs in this matchup against the favored Marlins (-165).
-A 10.5-run over/under has been set in this game.
+Oddsmakers list the Marlins as -120 favorites on the moneyline, while giving the underdog Rockies +100 moneyline odds.
+The over/under is 11 runs for this contest (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.